isc-projects/kea/doc/sphinx/arm/tls.rst

 - no TLS i.e. the only option available in prior versions.

-- encryption i.e. protection against passive attacks and eavesdropping.
+- encryption i.e. protection against passive attacks and eavesdropping, the server is still authenticated but the client is not.

 - mutual authentication between the client and the server.